-We are a leading global brand and technology provider as well as manufacturer of solar power products based in China.
-Capitalizing on proprietary technologies, economies of scale, low cost production capabilities, technical innovations and know-how and leveraging our in-house polysilicon, wafer and module manufacturing capabilities, we provide our customers with high quality, cost competitive solar power products and processing services.
+We are a leading global brand and technology provider as well as a manufacturer of solar power products based in China.
+Capitalizing on our proprietary technologies, economies of scale, low cost production capabilities, technical innovations and know-how and leveraging our in-house polysilicon, wafer and module manufacturing capabilities, we provide our customers with high quality, cost competitive solar power products and processing services.
 We provide high quality solar power products to a global network of suppliers and customers, which includes leading global manufacturers of solar cells and modules and distributors, installers and end users of solar modules.

-We have significantly expanded our business scope from primarily solar wafer manufacturing to manufacturing of polysilicon and solar modules, as well as ventured into the solar power plant business.
+We have significantly expanded our business scope from being primarily a solar wafer manufacturer to becoming a manufacturer of polysilicon and solar modules.
+We have also ventured into the solar power projects business.
 We believe our vertically integrated model and integrated manufacturing capabilities allow us to ensure the quality of our solar power products and reduce our reliance on the quality assurances of third-party suppliers.
-Moreover, the vertical integration allows us to gain an early understanding of trends in PV products pricing, better anticipate market conditions, as well as take advantage of market opportunities more quickly and efficiently.
+Moreover, our vertical integration allows us to gain an early understanding of trends in PV product pricing, better anticipate market conditions and take advantage of market opportunities more quickly and efficiently.
+Starting from early 2014, we began to expand into the global energy efficient products and services business, as well as downstream solar project development in overseas markets.

 We have greatly expanded our manufacturing capacity since we began the production of solar wafers.
-We believe we possess one of the largest solar wafer manufacturing facilities in China based on production capacity as of December 31, 2013.
-See "Item 4.
-Information on the Company - B. Business Overview - Manufacturing" for more updates on our manufacturing capacities.
+We believe we possess one of the largest solar wafer manufacturing facilities in China based on production capacity as of December 31, 2014.

 At the end of September 2013, we concluded that our efforts to sufficiently reduce the cost of polysilicon production as compared to the its prevailing market price were not successful.
 After conducting a further internal assessment we determined that it was no longer feasible to operate the Phase I facility without incurring a loss and to recognize the impairment charge in our wafer segment accordingly.
-Production at the Phase I facility was permanently discontinued in October 2013.
+Production at the Phase I facility of our polysilicon manufacturing facility in Sichuan Province was permanently discontinued in October 2013.
 As a result, we recognized a non-cash impairment charge of \$194.7 million on long-lived assets associated with our Sichuan polysilicon factory.
-Our polysilicon facility currently has an annual polysilicon manufacturing capacity of 6,000 metric tons.
+Our remaining Phase II polysilicon facility currently has an annual polysilicon manufacturing capacity of 6,000 metric tons.
 After eliminating our Phase I facility, our remaining in-house polysilicon production is cost-efficient compared to the prevailing market price of polysilicon, which we believe will help our overall profitability.
 In addition, we believe the discontinuation will help reduce our power consumption and depreciation and therefore help to enhance our profitability going forward.
-While the solar sector remains highly competitive and subject to political uncertainties, we believe that our international approach to our module business and continuing investments in new technologies will support our longer-term goals.
+Our remaining Phase II polysilicon facility was running at full capacity and generated positive cash flow for us in 2014.
+While the solar sector remains highly competitive and subject to political uncertainties, we believe that our international approach to our module business and continuing investments in new technologies will support our long-term goals.

-Except during the global economic downturn from 2008 to 2009, our shipments have grown rapidly since we began manufacturing solar power products in 2005.
-In 2011, 2012 and 2013, we shipped 1,294.8 MW, 2,219.3 MW and 3,218.0 MW of solar power products.
+Except during the global economic downturn from 2008 to 2009, our annual shipments have grown significantly since we began manufacturing solar power products in 2005.
+In 2012, 2013 and 2014, we shipped 2,219.3 MW, 3,218.0 MW and 2,878.2 MW of solar power products.